rcheman/PlayReadingParty/README.md

 ### Installation

 1. Clone the repo
-2. Install NPM packages and build: `npm install && npm run build`
+2. Install NPM packages: `npm install`
 3. Set up environment variables
    - Create a .env file in the root directory of the project
    - Add the path for where you want script files to be stored after they have been uploaded by the user